atp-team/anemone/documentation/HowToPrintAnemoneTentacleCase.md

 * The Front Button
 * The Top *(LEGO® compatible)* Cover
 * The Front Display Frame

+The components are available either as [9 .stl files of individual components](TODO).

 Or as three [*ready-to-print* .stl files](TODO) with all components assigned into three groups *(with slightly different print settings)* :